-If we experience a change in control (as defined in our 2006 Incentive Award Plan(as amended and restated, the "2006 Incentive Award Plan") for awards granted under that plan or as defined in our 2016 Incentive Award Plan for awards granted under that plan) while Mr. Murugesh is employed under the employment agreement, all of the share options and RSUs granted to Mr. Murugesh under the employment agreement will vest and the share options and RSUs would become exercisable on a fully accelerated basis.
+If we experience a change in control (as defined in our 2006 Incentive Award Plan for awards granted under that plan or as defined in our 2016 Incentive Award Plan for awards granted under that plan) while Mr. Murugesh is employed under the current agreement, all of the share options and RSUs granted to Mr. Murugesh under the current agreement will vest and the share options and RSUs would become exercisable on a fully accelerated basis.